Kyla's Diary - Chapter 1: The Incident

 The weapons were never meant to kill anyone.
 They were designed to incapacitate, to avoid damaging the ship.

-The Director oversaw the Data Integrity Unit, the only other armed group aboard Helios.
+Director Sullivan oversaw the Data Integrity Unit, the other armed group aboard Helios.
 She dispatched them as intermediaries, hoping to de-escalate the situation.

 The protesters filled the corridor with calls to turn back, to abandon the mission and return to Earth.